ClaytonHughes/d-tut/source/documentation.rst

 Documentation
 =============

-As a programmer, you are probably used to API documentations, like JavaDoc or DoxyGen.
+As a programmer, you are probably used to API documentations like JavaDoc or Doxygen.
 The D compiler has this Ddoc functionality built in with the ``-D`` switch.

 Ddoc Examples